htutwaiphyoe/mastering-typescript/frontend-masters/react-and-typescript/README.md

 ## 22. Create Context with Generics

 typescript could make a type out of a value, but it couldn't make a value out of a type cuz TypeScript cannot impact the world of JavaScript.
 It lives in the shadows.

+## 23. Using a Custom createContext

+can encapsulate with custom hooks for abstraction layer